Our team of authors provides you with practical insights on the topics of quality management, management systems and process management.

 Burkhard Wolkewitz

-I am always impressed by what is possible when people pull together.
-I love bringing people of knowledge together and helping them to create something extraordinary.
-With our Q.wiki software, we achieve exactly that in our clients' process management, and as a product manager, I ensure that Q.wiki never stops getting better.
+I'm always impressed by what becomes possible when people work together toward a common goal.
+I love bringing experts together and helping them create something truly exceptional.
+With our Q.wiki software, we do exactly that in our clients' process management — and as a product manager, I make sure Q.wiki keeps evolving for the better.

 Rico (Kraft) Wilmink